 Case analytics are big business in the world of civil litigation.
 They help lawyers understand what cases are worth, what motions a given judge is most likely to grant, and what juries are doing in a specific jurisdiction.
-While each case is unique, this data helps shape litigation strategy, manage client expectation, and even provide insight into opposing counsel.
+While each case is unique, this data helps shape litigation strategy, manage client expectations, and even provide insight into opposing counsel.

-This type of analysis is largely absent in the criminal arena, although there are some promising efforts under way at the federal level.
+This type of analysis is largely absent in the criminal arena, although there are some promising efforts underway at the federal level.
 We decided to take a deep dive into case analytics using Tarrant County as an example.
 We relied on information obtained through Public Information Act requests and publicly available sources including the Texas Indigent Defense Commission and the Office of Court Administration.

 Our models can be easily applied to any county in the state, as well as statewide.
 Some of the information, such as how successful individual prosecutors have been, has been reserved for members of the local criminal bar association.

 Tarrant County as an Example

 We analyzed 203,866 criminal cases filed in Tarrant County over the last five years, from January 2014 through December 2018.
 Here’s what we learned.